 Rachel Maddow points out that six of the seven people James Comey told about his meetings with Donald Trump are gone or leaving the FBI, with the one who hasn’t been made into a political punching bag, David Bowdich, firing Peter Strzok.
 All contrary to FBI personnel office guidance.

-The OHM is destroying our justice system in front of our very eyes, and he’s doing it with the excuse that these people oppose his presidency.
-Yes, members of the justice department oppose your presidency Mr. OHM.
+Mr. Trump is destroying our justice system in front of our very eyes, and he’s doing it with the excuse that these people oppose his presidency.
+Yes, members of the justice department oppose your presidency Mr. Trump.
 Your actions are all the proof they need to justify their opposition.
 You can’t stop yourself from punishing people who criticize you once you’ve noticed them.
 It’s not in your nature.
 You destroy people.
 You always have and you always will.

 Trump gave Sessions the job for the same reason Thump hired Cohen as his personal attorney.